lightningdevkit/lightningdevkit.org/docs/build_node.md

 ### 15. Regularly Broadcast Node Announcement

-**What it's used for:** if you have 1 or more public channels, you need to announce your node and its channels regularly (once per minute is recommended).
+**What it's used for:** if you have 1 or more public channels, you may need to announce your node and its channels occasionally.
+LDK will automatically announce channels when they are created, but there are no guarantees you have connected peers at that time or that your peers will propagate such announcements.
+The broader node-announcement message is not automatically broadcast.

 **Example:**